Mimakk/project1/README.md

 # Project

 This Django projects only purpose is learning.
-Right now I'm trying to add celery to project in order to send email in signup.
+So far I added an api login and after user loged in I sent a welcome email.
+Right now my plan to sand not only a welcome mail but authentication mail.

 # Installation & Configuration